 Having a long-established relationship with American Honda Corporation, the Honda PACT Program at RMEC & TC has enjoyed an outstanding employment placement rate for graduating students.
 Over ninety-five percent of the graduates have been employed at a Honda Dealership or Service Center.

-- ⇒ 16 years of age or older and not currently enrolled in any K-12 program - ⇔ Occupational Interest - ⇒ High School Diploma/GED from an Accredited High School - ⇒ Must meet Dealership Employability Standards.
+- ⇒ 16 years of age or older and not currently enrolled in any

+K-12 program

+- ⇒ Occupational Interest

+- ⇒ High School Diploma/GED from an Accredited High School

+- Create update profile information on Focus